madrilene/lenesaile.com/src/en/blog/2023-12-31subgrid-siblings.md

 Subgrids use the grid tracks of an ancestor grid to align their grid items.
 For example, you can create a number of columns on the `<body>` element and pass them "down", no matter how deep.
 The gist here: the grid system that will be passed down **must** be on an ancestor.
 Subgrid searches up the DOM tree for the nearest element that defines a column or row template (`grid-template columns` or `grid-template-rows`) that is _not_ marked as a subgrid.

-So if I create a layout on the `<body>` element, I can transfer it to the `landmark`s `<header>`, `<main>` and `<footer>`, which will then effect their children.
+So if I create a layout on the `<body>` element, I can transfer it to the landmarks `<header>`, `<main>` and `<footer>`, which will then effect their children.

 ## Can the actual dimensions of the grid be defined by a sibling?

-What I want to achieve is aligning siblings vertically: the dynamic dimensions of elements inside the `<header>` `landmark` shall implement the grid column template defined on the `<body>` element.
+What I want to achieve is aligning siblings vertically: the dynamic dimensions of elements inside the `<header>` landmark shall implement the grid column template defined on the `<body>` element.
 The grid lines should "nestle" against the SVG logo and the site name next to it.
-Elements inside of `<main>` and `<footer>` should be able to participate in this grid, placing themselves alongside the dimensions of the logo and the site name.
+Elements inside of `<main>` and `<footer>` should be able to participate in this grid, placing their own children alongside the dimensions of the logo and the site name.

-Specifically, the title is to span the entire column, and I want the contents inside the `<section>` element to start at the height of the beginning site title.
+Specifically, the H1 is to span the entire column, and I want the contents inside the `<section>` element and the paragraph in the `<footer>` to start at the height of the beginning site title.
 The `<nav>` in the `<footer>` should place itself just where the site title ends.

-Grid and subgrid are not topics that are easy to understand.
+Grid and subgrid are not topics that are easy to understand at first.
 I therefore try to get to the result in detail and step by step.

 The HTML looks like this: